|

 Competitive Carrier Strategies for Address Validation

-Possibly the biggest bottleneck in the operations of Competitive
+Possibly the biggest bottleneck in the operations of Competitive Local

-is address validation.
-Address validation is required whenever a
+validation.
+Address validation is required whenever a CLEC needs to order

-CLEC needs to order services from a LEC.
-Valid addresses are required
+services from a LEC.
+Valid addresses are required on a variety of documents

-on a variety of documents that CLECs need to provide to LECs.
-LECs
+that CLECs need to provide to LECs.
+LECs will reject CLEC service requests

-provided.
-The problem is that a "valid address" is an
+whenever a valid address is not provided.
+The problem is that a "valid

-deal of trial and error.
+good deal of trial and error.

 <See the Xintex Whitepaper>